SEO for AI? What you need to know about GEO

 Consistency – Schema, metadata, and written copy should all say the same thing.
 Confusion equals invisibility.

-Depth and freshness – The new ranking currency is less about keyword density and meta data, and more about original thought and recency.
+Depth and freshness – ranking these days is more about original thought and recency (not meta data).
 LLMs detect whether you’re rehashing information or contributing something new.

 The biggest writing shift in SEO over the past year?
-Clarity.
+The importance of clarity and getting to the point.

 This is one of the biggest takeaways at Somuna.
 And it presents a massive opportunity for business owners to look at the basics of their brand.
 It’s so often overlooked or misunderstood.
-It’s all about knowing who your customers are, ie and what specific needs or wants you can meet, and communicating that clearly and directly.
+It’s all about knowing who your customers are and communicating how you can improve their lives, clearly and directly.

 So, AI summaries extract sentences that are declarative, factual, and structurally simple.
 That means content needs to be written with answerability in mind.